🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Windansea?

-The current water temperature at Windansea is 65°F. A 3/2mm wetsuit is recommended.
+The current water temperature at Windansea is 73°F. Boardshorts or a rashguard should be comfortable.

 What is the surf like at Windansea today?